 - Skylight flashing: Another key area that needs flashing is the skylight.
 Install waterproofing material between the glass and frame.

-Flashing is a crucial part of your roofing system to keep out the elements.
+Flashing is a crucial component among the various parts of a roof designed to keep out the elements.
 A drip edge is a special metal flashing that’s installed along the eaves of your roof to help move water away from the fascia.

 4. Shingles

 Shingles, tiles, and metal roofing are the next layer.
-These are what most people associate with your roof because they are visible to all.
+These are the parts of a roof that most people associate with your home because they are visible to all.
 Your roof’s covering gives your home added durability, protection, and even curb appeal.

 Types of roof coverings include: